Mr Farhan Tanvir Chowdhury

 - Participant at virtual Quantum Thermodynamics 2022, Queen's University Belfast, June 2022

-- Participant at Mathematics in Life Sciences: New developments in pattern formation in biological systems, University of Exeter, June 2022
+- Participant at Mathematics in Life Sciences, University of Exeter, June 2022

 - Participant at Quantum Natural Language Processing, University of Oxford, December 2019